Clastify logo

 With dilute sulfuric acid:

-Hydrogen is identified using the pop test: a lit splint ignites hydrogen gas, producing a squeaky pop as the gas reacts rapidly with oxygen in air.
+Hydrogen is identified using the pop test: a lit splint ignites hydrogen gas, giving a squeaky pop as the hydrogen reacts rapidly with oxygen in the air.

 Image